Chemical Peel in Sarasota, FL

 Chemical peels can revitalize the skin and even skin tone, pigmentation and sun damage.
 The peel takes off a thin layer of the skin leaving behind fresh new skin with lighter and more even tone.
-Chemical peels are a great way to freshen your appearance and feel years younger.
+Sarasota Surgical Arts offers chemical peels as a great way to freshen your appearance and feel years younger.

-A chemical solution is applied to the surface of the skin to peel away the top cell layers.
+Dr. Sessa applies a chemical solution to the surface of the skin to peel away the top cell layers.
 Then, as the layers heal, they are replaced with a fresh, new, skin surface.
-Most chemical peels may be safely performed in our office, without anesthesia.
+We perform most chemical peels safely in our office, without anesthesia.
 Some types require a series of treatments.

 Alphahydroxy Acids (AHAs) are the mildest of chemical peel formulas, providing smoother, brighter-looking skin with the shortest recovery time.
 AHA peels, which take approximately ten minutes to perform, may be used to treat fine wrinkling, areas of dryness, uneven pigmentation and acne.
 For some patients, the application of an AHA-based face wash or cream once or twice a day at home will be sufficient to accomplish the desired goal.
 Dr. Sessa may add Retin-A or a bleaching agent to your at-home treatment schedule.
 Trichloroacetic Acid (TCA) is most commonly used for medium-depth peeling to treat fine surface wrinkles, superficial blemishes and pigment problems.